-I’m expecting Noddy & Big Ears to make an appearance one drunken evening.
+I’m expecting Noddy & Big Ears to make an appearance some drunken evening.

-There’s about 30 foreign teachers living here on campus and about 15 Korean-English speaking teachers who commute, plus lots of Korean admin, security, cleaning, cooking staff.
+There’s about 30 foreign teachers living on campus and about 15 Korean English-speaking teachers, who commute, plus many Korean admin, security, cleaning, and cooking staff.

-Also within the village and in separate dorm blocks stay students, usually a week – but there are also day groups and so a large café serves all – including us teachers 3 free meals a day.
+Also within the village, in separate dorm blocks, stay students.
+Usually a week.
+But there are also day groups and so a large café serves all – including us teachers 3 FREE meals a day.

-However while Korean food is tasty, a café serving 400+ students a day means the bulk pulp food ranges from quite okay to seriously fucking bland, depending the daily menu.
-(Rice & spicy, pickled cabbage – Kimchi – for breakfast is a disaster; fine for lunch or dinner.
-Luckily, there’s a 7-11 store in the village).
+However, while Korean food is tasty, a café serving 400+ students a day means the bulk food ranges from quite okay to seriously fucking bland, depending the daily menu.

 And our 3rd-floor porch landing on building “Arctic” – teachers blocks are named after oceans; student blocks after continents – has become the location of “Club Arctic”.

 Within the first week, a warning was issued to us about “the rules”.

 Breaching of contract regarding visible alcohol and partying.

 But it was more about an overzealous, dumb-ass manager than any rules broken.
 And the issue soon blew away.